 If you want your Field values to stay in sync, we recommend allowing only one app's version of that Field to be editable.

 In our case, we want a user to be able to update the matter_number Field in the Matter app.
-But if a user was still allowed to edit the matter_id Field in the Invoices app, he/she might throw that invoice transaction out of sync with its parent and the rest of that parent's children by updating the child's Field.
+However, if a user was still allowed to edit the matter_id Field in the Invoices app, they might update the child's field to throw that invoice transaction out of sync with its parent and the rest of that parent's children.

-To prevent from happening, we'll make our matter_id Field in the Invoices app read only.
+We'll make our matter_id Field in the Invoices app read-only to prevent this from happening.
 In the Wizard of our Invoices app, we'll select the Read Only property for our matter_id Field.

 We can now create our Action.